5 ways to manage your PCOS symptoms

 2. Exercise regularly

 The thought of exercising might be the last thing on your mind when you’re experiencing the fatigue and bloating of PCOS.
-But, it could make a huge difference in helping to beat symptoms.
+But it could make a huge difference in helping to beat symptoms.
 Start small, exercising for 30 minutes, three times a week can make a world of difference.

 Exercise can help reduce physical symptoms of PCOS and is also proven to help improve mental symptoms.
 Exercise has an anti-depressive effect, and it can be very beneficial for people suffering from the mental symptoms of PCOS, such as anxiety or depression .